octoflar/especia/README.md

 files provide examples.

 Then read the articles listed below to find out whether this software could be of interest to you.
-Study the [example job definition file](src/test/resources/example.in) to find out what is possible.
+Study the [example model definition file](src/test/resources/example.in) to find out what is possible.
 You may also want to consult the [especia wiki](https://github.com/octoflar/especia/wiki).

 # Versioning